Scholar's Review #16: Rifts World Book 11: Coalition War Campaign

 Tolkeen.
 Like nobody saw this one coming.

 Others.
-Provides a bit of an overview of ARCHIE-03, Atlantis, Cyber-Knights, Lazlo and others.
+Provides a bit of an overview of ARCHIE-03, Atlantis, Cyber-Knights, Lazlo and several others.

 Coalition Allies.
 A list of organizations and countries formally recognized as being “part of the club” now.